How to Find Your T-Shirt MeasurementsBy ShirtSpace | Aug 23, 2019 | Updated Oct 25, 2023

-It would be a perfect world if all online sizing charts were the same, but most people vary in size depending on where they’re shopping.
+It would be a perfect world if all online sizing charts were the same, but most people vary in size and shirt measurements depending on where they’re shopping.

 This can get frustrating and lead to ordering the wrong sizes, which is why knowing your exact size is important.
 So, instead of guessing your size, by using an online sizing chart you can save a lot of time by deciphering your exact t-shirt measurements.

-Online size charts are helpful tools designed to help you determine what clothing would fit you.
+Online size charts are helpful tools designed to help you determine what shirt measurement will fit you.
 Most usually abide by their standard t-shirt size, but a medium for one brand isn’t always a medium in another.
 Since shirts come in various styles and brands have different fits, it’s better to refer to the manufacturer’s measurements instead of sticking to a single size.

-A large part of this reason is that there is no standard size chart when it comes to apparel, which means that most of the time, brands and stores are abiding by general size charts that don’t actually apply to every single item.
+A large part of this reason is that there is no standard size chart or shirt measurements when it comes to apparel.
+Which means that most of the time, brands and stores are abiding by general size charts that don’t actually apply to every single item.

 At this point, you might ask, “Okay, how do I find my t-shirt size?”
 Luckily, finding it doesn’t have to be a guessing game.
 This guide will help you determine your exact shirt size in numbers so that you’ll be able to get the right fit every time.